Code-Institute-Submissions/DjPaulP-MS2_Tenerife4Me_AugResub/README.md

    * On the fotter there are links to each of my business social pages which users can check out.
 These contain more videos and more up to date information<br>
    ![footer social](/assets/readmeimages/social.PNG "social icons on footer")

+## DevTools

+Google Chrome DevTools was used for rigorous testing of the site.
+It was used for various different reasons.

+* It tested for the responsiveness of the site across multiple screen resolutions.
+    * It revealed an issue with the navbar.
+When the screen resolution was smaller, the screen would scroll to the right.
+I made the navbar smaller to rectify this.
+    * When scrolling the screen, the back to top button appeared on the bottom left.
+When clicked this would bring you back without a nice scroll.
+This was rectified in [css](https://css-tricks.com/need-to-scroll-to-the-top-of-the-page/)
+    * The Bootstrap grid system was updated and implemented more often to control how the columns responded.

+* Debugging
+    * Highlighted incorrect use of styling and/or Bootstrap.
+    * Console.log was used and placed amoungst the code to debug any issues.

 **Returning Visitors**